Carbonyl condensation

 In organic chemistry, alkylimino-de-oxo-bisubstitution is the organic reaction of carbonyl compounds with amines to imines.
 The reaction name is based on the IUPAC Nomenclature for Transformations.
 The reaction is acid catalyzed and the reaction type is nucleophilic addition of the amine to the carbonyl compound followed by transfer of a proton from nitrogen to oxygen to a stable hemiaminal or carbinolamine.
-With primary amines water is lost in an elimination reaction to an imine.
-With aryl amines especially stable Schiff bases are formed.
+With primary amines, water is lost in an elimination reaction to an imine.
+With aryl amines, especially stable Schiff bases are formed.

 Reaction mechanism

 The reaction steps are reversible reactions and the reaction is driven to completion by removal of water e.g. by azeotropic distillation, molecular sieves or titanium tetrachloride.
 Primary amines react through an unstable hemiaminal intermediate which then splits off water.

 Secondary amines do not lose water easily because they do not have a proton available and instead they often react further to an aminal:

 or when an α-carbonyl proton is present to an enamine:

 In acidic environment the reaction product is an iminium salt by loss of water.

 This reaction type is found in many Heterocycle preparations for example the Povarov reaction and the Friedländer-synthesis to quinolines.

-Because both components are so reactive a molecule does not carry an aldehyde and an amine group at the same time unless the amine group is fitted with a protective group.
-As a further demonstration of reactivity one study explored the properties of an α-formyl aziridine which was found to dimerize as an oxazolidine on formation from the corresponding ester by organic reduction with DIBAL:
+Intramolecular substitution

-Iminium ion formation is prohibited in this molecule because the aziridine group and the formyl group are said to be orthogonal.
+Compounds containing both a primary or secondary amine and carbonyl functional group are often labile.
+This guideline applies to amino aldehydes, amino-ketones, and amino-esters; indeed a molecule cannot carry simultaneously (unprotected) aldehyde and amine groups.
+Aminoacetone, the simplest amino ketone, cannot be isolated as a liquid or solid, and 2-aminobenzaldehyde oligomerizes in solution or in the melt.
+An α-formyl aziridine, reduced with DIBAL from the ester, reversibly dimerizes to an oxazolidine:

-Scope
+Related reactions

-In one potential application, p-aminocinnamaldehyde is able to differentiate between cysteine and homocysteine.
-With cysteine, a buffered water solution of the aldehyde changes from yellow to colorless due to a secondary ring closing reaction of the imine.
-Homocysteine is unable to give ring closure and the color does not change.
+Hydrazines and hydroxylamines displace carbonyl oxygens much more readily than amines.
+Their equilibria strongly favor the dehydrated product, and the carbonyl is recovered only with difficulty.